RJT1990/pyflux/docs/source/bayes.rst

 **Penalized Maximum Likelihood**

-Provides a Maximum a posteriori (MAP) point estimate.
-This estimate is dubiously Bayesian as it is based on a 0/1 loss rather than a squared or absolute loss.
-We therefore abide by the naming convention of 'Penalized Maximum Likelihood'.
+Provides a Maximum a posteriori (MAP) estimate.
+This estimate is not completely Bayesian as it is based on a 0/1 loss rather than a squared or absolute loss.
+It can be considered a form of moadl approximation, when taken together with the Inverse Hessian matrix.

 .. code-block:: python
    :linenos: